tcmxx/BallGameExample/README.md

 BallGameExample
 ===============
-This is my bouncing ball game for Android.
+This is Xiaoxiao Ma's bouncing ball game for Android.

+All Right Reserved.